jozsefszalma/intranet_image_generator/README.md

 - NEGATIVE_PROMPT: Optional, but should be used for parental controls (e.g. add "scary" to prevent convergence on scary images, the same with NSFW concepts, etc.)
 - MODEL_ID: Optional, Hugging Face model ID, using SD 2.1 if not defined

-2. expose port 5000 on the machine running the backend to your **intra**net
+2. set a fixed LAN IP address on the machine running the backend and expose port 5000 to your **intra**net

+3. set up the IP address of the backend on the mobile app under the kebab menu (look for \u22EE in the upper right corner)

-3. As of now, to get the mobile app running, you need to set up a React Native development environment, compile the app from source and load the .apk onto an Android device using developer mode.
+4. As of now, to get the mobile app running, you need to set up a React Native development environment, compile the app from source and load the .apk onto an Android device using developer mode.
 Here is a handy guide: https://reactnative.dev/docs/environment-setup?guide=native